-\subsection{Motivation, formulation and solution technique}
+\subsection{Motivation, formulation, and solution technique}

-Extreme weather events result in substantial economic loss worldwide. \cite{campbell2012weather} indicated that major power outages, mainly caused by storm-related damage to electricity transmission lines, were estimated to cost about \${20}--\${55} billion annually in lost orders, spoiled inventory, delayed production, and other disruptions.
-On a global scale, extreme weather events including hurricanes, floods, droughts, and storms imposed more than \${2} trillion dollars over the past decade, with the United States accounting for nearly half of this total~\citep{ICCOxera2024}.
+Extreme weather events result in substantial economic losses worldwide. \cite{campbell2012weather} indicates that major power outages, primarily caused by storm-related damage to electricity transmission lines, cost an estimated \${20}--\${55} billion annually due to lost orders, spoiled inventory, delayed production, and other disruptions.
+On a global scale, extreme weather events—including hurricanes, floods, droughts, and storms—have caused more than \${2} trillion in damages over the past decade, with the United States accounting for nearly half of this total~\citep{ICCOxera2024}.

 Severe weather also inflicts significant damage on energy infrastructure.
 For example, hurricanes Katrina and Rita damaged or destroyed thousands of miles of transmission lines and hundreds of substations; in Southeast Louisiana and Mississippi, 1.1 million customers lost power after Katrina~\citep{us_senate2005katrina}.
-In 2017, Hurricane Maria caused power outage affecting almost all the customers in Puerto Rico until September 20, 2017 \citep{DOE2017hurricanes}.
-More recently, Hurricane Ida (2021) forced the complete failure of all eight transmission lines supplying New Orleans, cutting power to nearly 895{,}000 customers in Southeastern Louisiana~\citep{ENR2021ida}.
-These examples highlight how transmission line failures due to wind, flooding, or structural collapse can cascade through the system, requiring emergency redispatch of generation or involuntary load shedding to preserve system stability.
+In 2017, Hurricane Maria caused power outages affecting nearly all customers in Puerto Rico as of September 20, 2017~\citep{DOE2017hurricanes}.
+More recently, Hurricane Ida (2021) led to the failure of all eight transmission lines supplying New Orleans, cutting power to nearly 895{,}000 customers in Southeastern Louisiana~\citep{ENR2021ida}.
+These examples illustrate how transmission line failures due to wind, flooding, or structural collapse can cascade throughout the system, requiring emergency redispatch of generation or involuntary load shedding to maintain system stability.

-To reduce the negative impact of extreme weather events, many strategies have been studied and adopted, including infrastructure hardening, operational improvements \citep{abdelmalak2022proactive,DOE_PR_Resilience_2018}, and robust planning \citep{sang2019integrated,mohammadi2020tractable}.
-There have been significant investments to harden the infrastructure, e.g., \$3 billion spent by Florida Power and Light (FPL) \citep{FPL2017restoration}.
-At the operations level, researchers have investigated both proactive and emergency control actions that change generator commitments and dispatches in anticipation (i.e. redispatch) to component outages \citep{wang2016resilience,abdelmalak2022proactive}.
+To mitigate the adverse impacts of extreme weather events, various strategies have been studied and implemented, including infrastructure hardening, operational improvements \citep{abdelmalak2022proactive,DOE_PR_Resilience_2018}, and robust planning \citep{sang2019integrated,mohammadi2020tractable}.
+Significant investments have been made to strengthen infrastructure; for example, Florida Power and Light (FPL) has invested approximately \$3 billion in grid hardening efforts~\citep{FPL2017restoration}.
+At the operational level, researchers have explored both proactive and corrective control actions, such as adjusting generator commitments and dispatch decisions in anticipation of component outages \citep{wang2016resilience,abdelmalak2022proactive}.